Prelude FLNG: Operations

-The Prelude FLNG system was built for use in the Prelude and Concerto gas fields in the Browse LNG Basin, 200 km off the coast of Australia; drilling and gas production were planned to begin in 2016.
+The Prelude FLNG system was built for use in the Prelude and Concerto gas fields in the Browse LNG Basin, 200 km off the coast of Western Australia; drilling and gas production were planned to begin in 2016.
 The system has a planned life expectancy of 25 years.
-The Prelude and Concerto fields are expected to produce 5.3 million tonnes of liquid and condensate per year; this includes 3.6 million tonnes of liquified natural gas, 1.3 million tonnes of condensate, and 400,000 tonnes of liquified petroleum gas.
+The Prelude and Concerto fields are expected to produce 5.3 million tonnes of liquid and condensate per year; this includes 3.6 million tonnes of liquefied natural gas, 1.3 million tonnes of condensate, and 400,000 tonnes of liquefied petroleum gas.

 Natural gas will be extracted from wells and liquefied by chilling it to -162 C. The ability to produce and offload LNG to large LNG carriers is an important innovation, which reduces costs and removes the need for long pipelines to land-based LNG processing plants.
 However, fitting all the equipment onto a single floating facility was a significant challenge.

 The system is designed to withstand Category 5 cyclones, although workers may be evacuated before that on an EC225 rescue helicopter.
 According to plans, it will produce 110,000 BOE per day.

 On 25 July 2017, after a journey of 5800 km from its construction site in South Korea, Prelude arrived on site in Western Australian waters.
 It was expected to become operational in 2018.
 On 26 December 2018, Royal Dutch Shell announced that initial production had begun at Prelude.
 Shell said that wells had been opened and that the start-up and ramp-up phases were underway.

 Prelude was shut down in February 2020 after a reported electrical problem.
 The platform had previously suffered two incidents that saw the unintended release of gas, which NOPSEMA described as "dangerous".
 It restarted production in January 2021.

 The ship's electrical supply was disrupted by a small fire on 2 December 2021.
 This led to the cessation of production and the evacuation of most of the crew.

-As a result of repeated environmental and safety mishaps, NOPSEMA ordered the supermajor to not resume production for an indefinite period of time, pending Shell's ability to prove updated practices.
+As a result of repeated environmental and safety mishaps, NOPSEMA ordered the supermajor not to resume production for an indefinite period of time, pending Shell's ability to prove updated practices.
 According to NOPSEMA, Shell "did not have a sufficient understanding of the risks of the power system on the facility, including failure mechanisms, interdependencies, and recovery", adding that "power loss directly impacted critical safety systems along with the ability to safely evacuate crew by boat or helicopter."

-In April 2022 the vessel resumed operations.
+In April 2022, the vessel resumed operations.
 Operations were again partially stopped and then fully stopped during a strike which lasted 11 weeks until 25 August 2022.